austinpray/asset-builder/help/spec.md

         Describes a list of file paths to local project files in <a href="#footnotes-globs">glob format</a>.
 A Dependency MAY contain a "files" property.
 These are generally first-party project files.
 You can run all of your linters and styleguide checkers on these files.
+By default `path.source` will be prepended to each glob in this collection.
+        To turn this behavior off, one sets the `external` property to true.
       </td>
     </tr>
     <tr>